fernao/site2ikiwiki/README.md

 site2ikiwiki
 ============

-A general simple html or wiki converter to markdown and so to ikiwiki.
+A general simple html or wiki converter to markdown and so to ikiwiki (http://ikiwiki.info/).

 Initially, designed to convert PmWiki and pure HTML websites.